 Experimental design

-Pacific oysters (C gigas) were collected from the University of Washington’s field station at Big Beef Creek, WA in November 2010.
+Pacific oysters (C. gigas) were collected from the University of Washington’s field station at Big Beef Creek, WA in November 2010.
 A total of 32 oysters were collected with a mean length of 112.3mm.
 Following four days of acclimation 5L seawater (12oC, pH8.0) Oysters were randomly assigned in to four treatment groups (n=8), one receiving a dose of copper(II) sulfate (33mg/L) for 72 hours, one challenged with Vibrio tubiashhi ATTC 19106 (7.5x105 CFU/ml), for 24 hours, a third receiving a 72 hour exposure to copper(II) sulfate combined with a 24 hour exposure to V. tubiashii, and a fourth as a control held in seawater for the duration for the experiment.
 Vt was cultured overnight at 37°C in 1 liter LB broth + an additional 1% NaCl.
 Cells were harvested by centrifugation at 4,200 rpm for 20min.
 Pelleted bacteria were then re-suspended in 0.22um filter sterilized seawater.
 Immediately following treatments, gill tissue was removed using sterile techniques and stored at -80°C for subsequent RNA extractions.

 cDNA synthesis and Quantitative PCR analysis

 RNA from all gill tissue samples (~25mg) was extracted using TRI Reagent (Molecular Research Center, Inc.) following the manufacturer’s protocol.
 Total RNA was quantified using a spectrophotometer (Nanodrop).
 Samples were treated with the Turbo DNA-free Kit (Ambion) per manufacturer’s recommended standard protocol to remove genomic DNA carryover.
 RNA (1 ug) was reverse transcribed using M-MLV reverse transcriptase (Promega), 0.25ug oligo-dT primer (Promega), 1.25 uL 10mM dNTPs (Bioline) in 25uL total volume.
 For gene expression analysis, primers were designed for heat shock protein 70 (AJ318882) (5’-TGGCAACCAATCGCAAGGTGAG; 3’-CCTGAGAGCTTGAGGACAAGGT) using Primer3 software (Rozen & Skaletsky, 2000).
 Quantitative PCR reactions were carried out in a CFX96 Real-Time PCR Detection System (Bio-Rad, Hercules, CA).
-Each 25-µl reaction contained 1X Immomix Master Mix (Bioline USA Inc., Boston, MA), 0.2 µM of each primer, 0.2µM Syto-13, 2 µl of cDNA, and sterile water.
+Each 25-µl reaction contained 1X Immomix Master Mix (Bioline USA Inc., Boston, MA), 0.2 µM of each primer, 0.2µM Syto-13 (Invitrogen), 2 µl of cDNA, and sterile water.
 Reactions were carried out as follows: 10 min at 95ºC, 40 cycles of 15 sec at 95ºC, 15 sec at 55ºC, and 30 sec at 72ºC, with fluorescence measured at the end of annealing and extension steps.
 Following qPCR cycling, melting curve analysis was performed by increasing the temperature from 65ºC to 95ºC at a rate of 0.2ºC sec-1, measuring fluorescence every 0.5ºC.
 All samples were run in duplicate.
 Analysis of qPCR data was carried out based upon the kinetics of qPCR reactions (1/(1+efficiency)Ct (Sheng et al., 2005)) and normalized to elongation factor 1 alpha (5’-AAGGAAGCTGCTGAGATGGG; 3’-CAGCACAGTCAGCCTGTGAAGT (AB122066) total RNA loaded.
 Data are expressed as fold increases over the minimum.
 Two-way ANOVA were carried out using SPSS statistical software to determine significant differences in expression (p<0.05).

 Protein Extractions and Western Blot